pingcap/docs-cn/system-variables.md

 - Persists to cluster: Yes
 - Type: Boolean
 - Default value: `ON`
-- Specifies whether to allow using outer table as the build side in outer join for TiFlash.
+- When the variable value is `ON`, the left join operator always uses inner table as the build side and the right join operator always uses outer table as the build side.
+If you set the value to `OFF`, the outer join operator can use either side of the tables as the build side.

 ### tidb_opt_prefer_range_scan <span class="version-mark">New in v5.0</span>